International Travel Gateway

 Approval will not be required unless you are traveling to a country with an elevated Department of State travel advisory of level 3 or 4.

-Students will be required to submit documentation if they are traveling to a country that is level 1 or 2 but contains areas that are levels 3 or 4.
-A student interested in visiting a country with an overall level of 3 will need to petition for approval and may contact Kim Priebe (firstname.lastname@example.org) to begin that process.
+Students will be required to submit documentation if they are traveling to a country that is level 1 or 2 but contains areas that are level 3 or 4.
+A student interested in visiting a country with an overall level of 3 will need to petition for approval and may contact Julia Law (firstname.lastname@example.org) to begin that process.
 Travel to countries with a level 4 advisory is not permitted.

-Students organizations submitting travel petitions must have the endorsement of their advisory.
-Students that submit a petition which is not approved may request a second review from the Provost or his designee, who will make the final judgment.
+Student organizations submitting travel petitions must have the endorsement of their advisory.
+Students who submit a petition that is not approved may request a second review from the Provost or his designee, who will make the final judgment.

 WHERE CAN I FIND RELEVANT TRAVEL ALERTS AND WARNINGS?